lunarc/lunarc_docs/docs/authenticator_howto.md

 ![sample screen](images/pp_ss6.png "Desktop sample screen")

-## Important last step: Activate your token
+## <span style="color:red">STEP 5:</span>  Important last step: Activate your token

 Go back to the self-service portal and click "next".
 You will then be prompted for an otp to finalize the activation.
 You will get this otp from the pocket-pass application i.e. NOT via an text-message.

-## Try to connect
+## Completed.

 You can now login to the Lunarc systems using the Pocket Pass app.
 Your telephone will no longer receive SMS when connecting to a Lunarc system.
+Having entered your password you will be prompted to enter your Pocket Pass OTP when logging in.